unrays/unrays/reflector-pattern.md

 ---

 ### Core idea:
-- Each entity (or facade) implements the same interfaces as its handlers
+- Every entity (or facade) implements the same interfaces as its **handlers**.
-- Handlers contain all the data and logic, and implement those same interfaces
+- **Handlers** contain all the logic and data, and implement the same interfaces.
-- The facade “reflects” the interfaces, overriding the methods and delegating them directly to the handlers
+- The entity (or “reflector”) **mirrors** these interfaces, overriding methods and delegating calls directly to its handlers.
-- Handlers can be swapped at runtime (hot-swap) without breaking the facade or client code
+- Handlers can be **hot-swapped at runtime** without breaking the entity or client code.
-- Each handler does one thing well, full SOLID compliance
+- Each handler follows **SOLID principles** and focuses on a single responsibility.

 ---